top of page

 The Western medical and scientific community has a history of ignoring and demonizing natural, traditional or inexpensive medicine because it doesn't fit into the profit structure of medicine today.
 For this reason, Dr Sebi, like many other doctors who use or create alternative therapies to mainstream medicine, have to prove their claims by publishing their own results as the scientific community will not support claims such as Dr. Sebi's strict diet can prevent or treat medical conditions.
 This doesn't mean there isn't a place for various types of medicine, but it does mean we can benefit by incorporating natural remedies and passion for healthy living into our lives.

-What is traditional medicine in the Caribbean?
+What Is Traditional Medicine in the Caribbean?

 Image via https://unsplash.com/photos/w78zqfnBL78